hyunshen/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Code Book ##
 ***
-This code book summarizes the resulting data fields in `sub_data.txt`.
+This code book summarizes the resulting data fields in `average_data.txt`.

 ### Labels ###
 ***